7 Essential Tips For Great Home Appraisal

 • Community upgrades — Recently added sidewalks, street lighting, or safety features.

 Appraisers may not be local experts, so don’t assume they know about recent neighborhood improvements—bring them up during the appraisal.
+NYC Open Data provides valuable information about local improvements.

 7. Stay Focused—Don’t Overdo It

 While it’s tempting to go all-in on home improvements before an appraisal, it’s important to prioritize.
 Not every upgrade will yield a return on investment, so focus on things that genuinely impact value.
+Members of professional appraiser organizations recommend focusing on essential maintenance over luxury upgrades.

 What NOT to do before an appraisal: